Silicon Valley start-up targets atypical market: the elderly

 “There’s a pervasive belief that anything tech for seniors will fail because seniors can’t use technology,” Sternberg said, noting that he believed such a view was a mistake.

-Honor said its service matches customers with professional caregivers based on criteria such as languages spoken, specialized training and even allergies to cats.
+Honor said its service matches customers with professional caregivers based on criteria such as languages spoken, specialised training and even allergies to cats.

 An Honor smartphone app gives family members updates about the care a relative is receiving, such as when the caregiver arrived and left, and what activities they did.
 Elderly customers, meanwhile, get a small electronic appliance that displays information such as what time their caregiver is arriving each day.
 They can also use the device to provide feedback.